 Rounding: When a package measurement falls between graduations on a ruler, round the value up.
 This practice eliminates the issue of rounding from the volume determination and provides the packager the benefit of the doubt.
 If a ruler with a graduation of 1.0 mm is used, the rounding error will be limited to 0.5 mm or less.
 It is good practice to circle a measurement that has been rounded up or make a statement to such effect so that it becomes a part of the record.

-Dimension Identification: The following package nomenclature is used to identify the dimensions measured in this test procedure.
+Dimension Identification: The following package nomenclature is used to identify the dimensions measured in this test procedure (see Figure 3-2.
+"Dimensional Identification").